Gheriani-Mohamed/DeepLearnin-YogaPose/README.md

 # Yoga Pose Coach 🧘♀️✨

-Real-time AI-powered yoga pose classification and feedback system using:
+Real-time yoga pose classification and feedback system using:
 - MediaPipe for pose estimation
 - TensorFlow/Keras for pose classification
 - OpenCV for video processing